Midegit/Apache4Ubuntu_And_Centos7/README.md

 top.sls is your "base" top file what needs to be run as : "state.apply or state.highstate"

-#apache.sls
+#apache.sls:
  This belongs to your pillar directory and it's for configuring domainname.